amunategui/amunategui.github.io/_posts/2014-09-29-ggmap-example.md

 ## 5 1007  79076
 ```
 <BR>
+You will notice that the zip codes above only have 4 digits.
 We leverage another package called [zipcode](http://cran.r-project.org/web/packages/zipcode/index.html) to not only clean our zip codes by removing any '+4' data and padding with zeros where needed, but more importantly, to give us the central latitude and longitude coordinate for our zip codes (this requires downloading the zipcode data file):

 ```r
 data(zipcode)
 census$Zip <- clean.zipcodes(census$Zip)
 ```
 <BR>
-We merge our census data with the zipcode data frame on zip codes:
+We merge our census data with the zipcode data on zip codes:

 ```r
 census <- merge(census, zipcode, by.x='Zip', by.y='zip')
 ```
 <BR>
 Finally, we reach the heart of our mapping goal, we download a map of the United States using **ggmap**.
 For a more detailed introduction to ggmap, check out this [article](http://stat405.had.co.nz/ggmap.pdf) written by the authors of the package.
 The **get_map** function downloads the map as an image.
-Amongst the available parameters, we opt for zoom level 4 (which works well to cover the US), and request a colored, terrain-type map (versus satellite or black and white, etc.):
+Amongst the available parameters, we opt for zoom level 4 (which works well to cover the US), and request a colored, terrain-type map (versus satellite or black and white, amongst many otherr options):

 ```r